 Depending on what courses you want your students to use, you might choose to register a free account, or a paid subscription for your students.
 Registering paid subscription accounts will generate an invoice for your school to pay.
 Some schools choose to fund this out of existing budget, and some choose to include Grok on their booklist for parents.
 It's up to you!

 Free accounts are designed to give your students a taste of Grok!
 Your students will have full access to the Grok short activities, and trial access to the Grok courses, but no access to the Grok competitions.
 Our short activities are perfect for an hour of code, a code club activity, or for testing our platform in your classroom.

 Paid subscriptions are the all-access deal.
 Accounts with subscriptions have access to all Grok courses, competitions and short activities, plus all future content.
 You can see all our pricing information here.
 A paid subscription for an individual student lasts for 12 months from date of purchase (or you can get a whole school site licence).

 4. Assign students to courses 📚

-Assigning students to courses is done via the Teacher Dashboard.
+You can assign students to courses via your Teacher Dashboard.
 This is where you'll spend a lot of your time on Grok, as it's where you can administer your students, so let's dive in!
 You can get to your dashboard by clicking on "Teacher Dashboard" at the top of the page when you're logged in to Grok.

 On your Teacher Dashboard, you'll see a list of all students at your school.
 If you find that there's too many students, you can put them into groups!
 Most teachers make class groups or project groups, but you can organise your students however you like.
 The link below explains how to set up groups on your Dashboard.